apache/airflow/dev/REFRESHING_CI_CACHE.md

 Note that in order to refresh images you have to not only have `buildx` command installed for docker, but you should also make sure that you have the buildkit builder configured and set.
-Since we also build multi-platform images (for both AMD and ARM), you need to have support for qemu installed with appropriate flags.
+Since we also build multi-platform images (for both AMD and ARM), you need to have support for qemu or hardware ARM/AMD builders configured.

+## Setting up cache refreshing with emulation

 According to the [official installation instructions](https://docs.docker.com/buildx/working-with-buildx/#build-multi-platform-images) this can be achieved via: